prabk123/todo-recording-app/README.md

 ### Play recording.

 Once a recording has been made it can be played using the play button.
 This fires an asynchronous async `playRecording()` method on the ToDos component which starts animating the UI.
-It plays back the users interactions in the correct order using multiple `setState()` calls, spaced out by an asynchronous `await wait(ms)` function that waits for a predetermined number of milliseconds before the reset of the code is run.
-This function results in the UI being animated to show the activity of the user, marking each action with a corresponding colour and waiting for 1 second between each action.
+It plays back the users interactions in the correct order using multiple `setState()` calls, spaced out by an asynchronous `await wait(ms)` function that waits for a predetermined number of milliseconds before the rest of the code is run.
+This function results in the UI being animated to show the user taking each action, highlighted with a corresponding colour, and waiting for 1 second between each action.

 # Bonuses